-From today’s perspective, I can say that considering the negative and the positive aspects, overall I really like the high-performance planner.
+From today’s perspective, I can say that considering the negative and the positive aspects, overall I like the high-performance planner.

 I believe this planner is awesome for you if you want to learn how to create your days with intention, sharpen your focus and increase your overall performance in life.

-It takes into account all areas of your life and is not solely focused on increasing your productivity as the productivity planner does.
+It takes into account all areas of your life and is not solely focused on increasing your productivity as the Productivity Planner does.

 If you are looking for a daily planner to plan out your day in the mornings and to review your evenings at night as part of your morning and evening ritual, this planner just might be the perfect fit for you.

 Just keep in mind that it’s a bigger and heavier planner than usual journals are and 1 planner can be only used for 2months.
-It’s undated which means you can start with the planner whenever you want.
+It’s date-free which means you can start with the planner whenever you want.

 I bought the full-year pack for this year.